MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-Windows-Python.md

 # Setup Windows Python

-## Environment Variables and required packages
+## Environment Variables and Required Packages

-Installing CNTK for Python on your system requires the installation of some third party packages and the definition of the PATH  environment variable.
+Installing CNTK for Python on your system requires the installation of some third-party packages and the definition of the PATH  environment variable.

-### GPU-Specific Packages
+### OPTIONAL: GPU-Specific Packages
 If you intend to use CNTK with GPU, follow [this page](./Setup-GPU-Specific-Packages.md) to install and configure the environment accordingly.

 After installing the aforementioned GPU packages, add them into your PATH environment variable, e.g.